Location Specifics: Usually at a high school.

 When compared to other textbooks/curriculums the cost of the curriculum is very favorable.
-You are purchasing training, curriculum, and student problem banks.
+You are purchasing training, curriculum, and student textbook problem banks.
 No additional yearly fees, student textbooks, etc. are needed.
 Curriculum cannot be purchased separately.
+Curriculum will be delivered via download 2 – 3 weeks prior to the workshop after payment has been received.

-What to Bring: Laptop computer (if possible).
+What to Bring: Laptop computer for curriculum.
 Wear comfortable clothes for activities.
 Remember that it is important for both a math teacher and a CTE teacher attend to get the most out of the workshop.
 If you come without your partner teacher, you will be paired with another teacher.